 The Washington State Environmental Policy Act (SEPA) Checklist and Determination of Non-Significance were issued on November 20, 2014.
 The environmental impacts of the proposed Ballard Natural Drainage Systems Phase 2 project have been analyzed and SPU has issued a Determination of Non-Significance:>

 - Salmon Bay Outfall – SPU will be replacing an outfall pipe at the foot of 24th Ave.
 N.W., where an existing 30-inch diameter wooden pipe carries stormwater into Salmon Bay.

-- RainWise – rebates for property owners who install raingardens or cisterns on their property.
+- RainWise is a natural drainage system program for private property owners.
+It offers rebates for property owners who install raingardens or cisterns on their property.
 View the eligibility area (pdf).
 Find out more.